msanlisavas/msanlisavas/README.md

 - 🤝 I also revived a dead project from scratch alone.
 Refactored the whole not working codebase.
 [Online Therapy Platform](https://areekaweb.com)

-- ♕ Hobby: Always open for a chess match in Ankara
+- ♕ Hobby: Always open for a chess match

-- 💬 Ask me about **c#, .net, javascript, jquery, ef, network, security, linux, windows**
+- 💬 Ask me about anything

 - 🕶️ I'm also a Bug Bounty Hunter